-For all programmes which state 'applications are made through UCAS', you must apply online at the UCAS website.
+For all courses which state 'applications are made through UCAS', you must apply online at the UCAS website.

 There are three types of applicant:

 1. Students at a school or college registered with UCAS

 All UK schools and colleges (and a small number of establishments overseas) are registered with UCAS to manage their students' applications.